 Tribute Advocacy Honoree – Paula Cullison

 A native New Yorker and seasoned professional with over 30 years of experience in marketing, management, public relations, social work, and education, Paula Cullison has spent over 50 years volunteering to uplift women and children.
-This is her life’s passion.
 Her advocacy efforts have elevated countless women.
-Her strategy is to develop a community of support before launching a plan of action.

-A daughter of immigrants from Italy, neither of whom graduated from grammar school, Paula was taught that education and hard work are the keys to success….
-AND that … in America anything is possible.
-Her father worked as a pressman at the NY Times for 42 years; her mother was a seamstress for top fashion designers in NYC.
+A daughter of immigrants from Italy, Paula was taught that education and hard work are the keys to success….
+AND that … in America anything is possible. .
 Paula and her siblings all graduated from college.

-At that time, Paula was appointed to the Phoenix Women’s Commissionby then Mayor Terry Goddard for a three-year term.
+Paula was appointed to the Phoenix Women’s Commission by Mayor Terry Goddard for a three-year term.
 Their focus was on affordable day care for working women and the creation of an International Women’s Day event.
 As a member of the PWC and as President of the United Nations Association of Phoenix, she was invited to present at the International Women’s Decade Conference in Nairobi, Kenya.
-Upon her return, Paula decided to create an event ‘Report from Nairobi’ which was held in the old Phoenix City Hall Chambers and showcased local women who attended the UN Conference.

 In 1989, she was diagnosed with breast cancer.
 Paula turned her misfortune into advocacy for national funding for breast cancer as well as taking the lead role in AZ by being part of the national grass-roots movement which resulted in the National Breast Cancer Coalition.
-Lobbying on Capitol Hill, she and her cohorts enabled the NBCC to secure millions of dollars in research funding (from the Dept of Defense).
-Paula then served on the national grant review board for the distribution of the grant money.
-In 1992 Paula created a candle light event at the AZ State Capitol on Mother’s Day which opened with a Native American ceremony and featured the Trinidad Calypso Band.
+Lobbying on Capitol Hill, she and her cohorts enabled the NBCC to secure millions of dollars in research funding from the Dept of Defense.

-Now Paula is working on 2020 – In Celebration of Women, a juried art exhibit of female artists with women and girls as the theme to celebrate the 100th anniversary of the 19th Amendment.
-The exhibit opens at the Herberger Theater Gallery on March 6, 2020.
-A similar exhibit is being planned for ASU – downtown Phoenix campus.
-Paula selected March because of International Women’s Day and since March is also Women’s History Month.
+Paula has created over 45 photography exhibits that display her photographs from her International travel.
+Paula is now working on 2020 – In Celebration of Women, a juried art exhibit of female artists with women and girls as the theme to celebrate the 100th anniversary of the 19th Amendment.

-Statement: My life is mirrored in the YWCA mission of empowerment of women, peace and social justice for all.
+Paula’s life has been mirrored in the YWCA mission of empowerment of women, peace and social justice for all.